mristimaki/the-pottery-hut/README.md

 <br>
 <img width="627" alt="landing-page-desktop" src="https://github.com/mristimaki/the-pottery-hut/assets/121927123/dee10fbf-78a1-4537-ad08-678657c0ee85">
 <br>

 _(This image is from my wireframes, how I intend for the landing page to look)_
 <br>
 <br>

-[The Pottery Hut]() should be a fictive ceramics-shop for my Project Portfolio 5 with specialisation on e-commerce at Code Institute.
-Unfortunatley I have not been able to finish or almost even started this project due to personal circomstances.
+**The Pottery Hut** should be a fictive ceramics-shop for my Project Portfolio 5 with specialisation on e-commerce at Code Institute.
+Unfortunatley I have not been able to finish or almost even started this project due to personal circomstances (last trimester of pregnancy) and lack of time.
 I intended to make this e-commerce web application a simple ceramics shop along with a blog, where the users can read more about the process of making all of the items, to why the business is so passionate about working with ceramics and also linking and inviting users to ceramics events/workshops via the blog but first of all via the email subscription.
 <br>
+This README file is mostly a base for what I want to add to this file, as I have not been able to finish this project and I usually finish my README file when the project is done and deployed.

 ## UX